com-480-data-visualization/project-2023-snow-vision/Website/Readme.md

 information about our visualization.
 When you are ready, press the *go to the visualization* button at the bottom of the page.
 This loads our interactive map.
 Beware that this map displays *a lot* of data.
-Your browser will need to download roughly 100MB of data.
-To speed things up, run a local web-server!
+Your browser will need to load roughly 100MB of data.

 Once the data is fully loaded, you will be shown a quick guide on how to proceed.
 You may return to this guide at any point by pressing the